ffTsuzuku/github_search/README.md

 This application will be extended to support a details page that allows users to view additional information about a repository such as.

--   Languages Used
+-   Show languages used within the repository
--   Contributors
+-   Show contributors tied to a repository
 -   Stats about how many views, stars, and forks
 -   A button to quickly copy the clone link to your clipboard